 Disconnect From Regular Utilities

-Before using your generator to power household appliances, it’s a good idea to disconnect from your normal power source.
-You can do this by shutting off power from the main breaker behind your home’s electrical panel.
+Before using your generator to power RV or household appliances, disconnect from your normal power source.
+You can do this by shutting off power from the main breaker behind your home’s electrical panel or unplugging your RV from an electrical stand.

 Plug Appliances Directly into the Generator

-If you’re using your generator in an emergency situation, you’ll need to plug individual appliances into it.
-That means running extension cords from your refrigerator, heater, and other appliances to the outdoor location where you’re safely running your generator.
+When powering an individual appliance from a stand-alone portable generator, unplug it from the wall outlet and connect it directly to the generator.
+This requires running heavy-duty extension cords from your refrigerator, heater, and other appliances to the outdoor location where you’re safely running your generator.

 Use The Right Extension Cords